Last updated on May 17, 2023.

 Here’s a paradox: the barrier to entry into the IT community is at the same time high (hello, knowledge curve!), and low.
-I say low because, despite how ridiculously smart everybody in tech is, most are equally welcoming.
+We say low because, despite how ridiculously smart everybody in tech is, most are equally welcoming.

 Shots from Tech Field Day 19

 Ethan has helped some of the world’s largest enterprises with their network architecture; now he uses the PacketPushers platform as a way to teach people around the world about network and infrastructure engineering.